Electricity Laws and Incentives in Federal

 Truck Leasing Task Force

 The U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA) Truck Leasing Task Force (TLTF) examines the terms, conditions, and equitability of common truck leasing arrangements, particularly as they impact owner-operators and trucking businesses.
-TLTF will provide written consensus concerning several aspects of truck leasing agreements, including specific agreements available to drayage drivers at ports relating to the Clean Truck Program or similar programs that aim to decrease emissions from port operations.
+TLTF provides written consensus concerning several aspects of truck leasing agreements, including specific agreements available to drayage drivers at ports relating to the Clean Truck Program or similar programs that aim to decrease emissions from port operations.
 TLTF will terminate 30 days after submitting findings and recommendations to Congress.
 For more information, see the FMCSA TLTF website.

 (Reference Public Law 117-58)